 In my prior career as a Certified Public Accountant and in business consulting, I focused intensely on data —analyzing cash flows, profit margins, and balance sheets.
 My work revolved around precision: identifying inefficiencies, managing risks, and optimizing resources.
 This discipline has stayed with me, even now as a travel agency owner and advisor.
 When designing journeys, I consider not only the logistics but also the value and predictability that inform travel decisions.

-While planning provides the necessary framework, the true return on investment is found in these unscripted moments—the stories shared around a fire, the awe of experiencing something new together, and the intimacy that grows as families create lasting “shared narratives.”
-Adults often look back years later and realize that these trips shaped their decisions—what they sought in a career, the values they wanted to instill in their children, even the kind of life partner they desired.
-These moments become a compass for the future, influencing generations in ways that are priceless.
+While planning provides the necessary framework, the true return on investment is found in the unscripted moments—stories shared around a fire, the awe of experiencing something new together, and the intimacy that grows as families build lasting stories of connection.
+Adults often look back years later and recognize how these journeys inspired their life choices and shaped the interpersonal skills that define how they live, love, and connect with others.
+These shared experiences become a compass for the future, guiding generations in ways that are truly priceless.

 This balance between meticulous planning and the freedom to be present is what makes travel a profound investment in life.
 It is not merely an indulgence but an essential component of living well and should be integrated into every family’s long-term vision.